csteach424/csteach424.github.io/weekly_assignment.md

   * [Git Basics - Recording Changes to the Repository](http://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository)
   * [Git Basics - Viewing the Commit History](http://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History)
   * [Git Basics - Undoing Things](http://git-scm.com/book/en/v2/Git-Basics-Undoing-Things)
-* Add your initial Project details to the course [Trello board](https://trello.com/comp388424luc), **Week 1 - Project Details**
+* Add your initial Project details to the course [Trello organisation](https://trello.com/comp388424luc), on the board **Week 1 - Project Details**
   * project name
   * team members
   * any ideas you are currently considering for this project work
   * level of experience with HTML, CSS, JS
   * any other current details or information...

-The course Trello board is available at the following URL,
+The course Trello organisation is available at the following URL,

 * [COMP388/424 @ LUC](https://trello.com/comp388424luc)